-It was on June 14 of 1916, that the Sixth Re-enforcement Draft - with Private Antle among its ranks - passed through the English south-coast port of Southampton en route to the Continent.
-On the following day, the 15th, it disembarked in Rouen, the capital city of Normandy and the site of the large British Expeditionary Force Base Depot where the contingent was now to spend time in final training and organizing before moving on to a rendezvous with the parent 1st Battalion of the Newfoundland Regiment.
+The Fourth Re-enforcement Draft - with Private Melée - passed through the English south-coast port of Southampton on its way to the Continent on April 8, 1916.
+It arrived in the Norman capital of Rouen on the same day, whereupon the contingent was received into the large British Expeditionary Force Base Depot, there to continue final training and to organize before moving onwards towards the front and to a rendezvous with the parent 1st Battalion of the Newfoundland Regiment.

-(Right above: British troops disembark at an earlier time in the War at Rouen en route to the Western Front. - from Illustration)
+(Right above: British troops disembark at Rouen en route to the Western Front. - from Illustration)

-Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.
+Apparently, the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.